 Regularly brushing and cleaning between teeth provides a solid foundation for your oral health.
-You can help keep your smile happy by combining proper brushing techniques with the right toothpaste.
-If you struggle with plaque and tartar build-up, a tartar control toothpaste might be the boost your oral care routine needs.
-Keep reading to learn more about tartar control toothpaste and its benefits.
+You can help maintain a happy smile by combining proper brushing techniques with the right toothpaste.
+If you struggle with plaque and tartar build-up, a tartar-control toothpaste might be the boost your oral care routine needs.
+Keep reading to learn more about tartar-control toothpaste and its benefits.

 What Is Tartar?

-Put simply; tartar is hardened plaque.
-You know plaque is that sticky film of bacteria that constantly coats your teeth.
-It feeds on the sugars in your food and produces acids that can harm your enamel and cause tooth decay and gum disease.
+Put simply, tartar is hardened plaque.
+You know plaque is that sticky film of germs that constantly coats your teeth.
+It feeds on the sugars in your food and produces acids that can harm your enamel and cause tooth cavities and gum problems.
 If the plaque is not removed, it eventually absorbs calcium and phosphates in your saliva and hardens into tartar, also known as dental calculus.

 Why Do You Need Tartar Control?

 Tartar appears as rough, yellowish deposits along the gumline, which might cause you to raise a cosmetic complaint or two.
-However — more importantly — tartar can form both above and below the gumline as well as between your teeth.
-This puts you at risk of periodontal disease.
+However, and more importantly, tartar can form both above and below the gumline, as well as between your teeth.
+This puts you at risk of periodontal problems.

-In the earliest stages of periodontal disease, the tartar causes some mild gum irritation, such as inflamed, red, or bleeding gums.
-If addressed early, the gum disease can be reversed with treatment from your dental professional and proper oral care.
-If tartar is not removed, the infection can spread to the tissue and bone that support your teeth, leading to periodontal pockets, bone loss, and — eventually — tooth loss.
-Fortunately, you have access to all the tools you need to remove plaque, fight tartar and keep your smile happy and healthy.
+In the earliest stages of periodontal problems, the tartar causes some mild gum irritation, such as sensitive or red gums.
+If addressed early, the gum problems can be reversed with treatment from your dental professional and proper oral care.
+If tartar is not removed, the condition can spread to the tissue and bone that support your teeth, leading to periodontal pockets, bone loss, and — eventually — tooth loss.
+Fortunately, you have access to all the tools you need to remove plaque, help fight tartar and keep your smile happy and healthy.

 Is There a Best Toothpaste to Remove Tartar?